Sv443/BetterYTM/contributing.md

 These are the global functions that are exposed by BetterYTM through the `unsafeWindow.BYTM` object.
 The usage and example blocks on each are written in TypeScript but can be used in JavaScript as well, after removing all type annotations.

+- Meta:
+  - [registerPlugin()](#registerplugin) - Registers a plugin with BetterYTM with the given plugin definition object
+  - [getPluginInfo()](#getplugininfo) - Returns the plugin info object for the specified plugin - also used to check if a certain plugin is registered
 - BYTM-specific:
   - [getResourceUrl()](#getresourceurl) - Returns a `blob:` URL provided by the local userscript extension for the specified BYTM resource file
   - [getSessionId()](#getsessionid) - Returns the unique session ID that is generated on every started session